 - They don’t show up at the PFA hearing.

-If you fail to appear at your PFA hearing, the judge can impose a permanent PFA order against you lasting three years – the maximum duration allowed under Pennsylvania law.
+If you fail to appear at your PFA hearing, the judge can impose a Final PFA order against you lasting three years – the maximum duration allowed under Pennsylvania law.
 If you are served with a PFA, we strongly advise you to attend the PFA hearing.

 - They don’t hire an experienced PFA defense attorney.

 In Pennsylvania, many people seeking the protections of a PFA can receive a free lawyer.
 But people who are served with a PFA must retain their own lawyer.
 Hiring an experienced PFA defense attorney is essential for protecting your legal rights.

 Many people who feel they are guilty of abuse blindly accept the PFA accept them.
 Even if you are guilty of abuse, we can try to limit the duration of the PFA and protect your legal rights regarding other family law matters.